Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Mopping Performance (Eufy Omni C28: 3.06 vs Avg: 2.39)

-Mopping performance was arguably the single biggest reason the Eufy Omni C28 overtook the MOVA P10 Pro Ultra as our top budget pick.
-Its HydroJet roller mop system delivered significantly stronger dried stain performance than both the category average and the outgoing MOVA while leaving behind very little residual water.
-We combine stain removal and water usage into our Combined Mopping Score, and the Eufy Omni C28 earned an outstanding score of 29—well above the category average of 20 and one of the highest mopping scores we’ve recorded from a budget-category robot vacuum.
+Mopping performance remains one of the biggest reasons the Eufy Omni C28 holds the Budget pick.
+Its HydroJet roller mop system delivered significantly stronger dried-stain performance than many budget-category competitors while leaving behind very little residual water.
+We combine stain removal and water usage into our Combined Mopping Score, and the Eufy Omni C28 earned an outstanding score of 29, well above the category average of 20.

 Infographic comparing mopping scores: Eufy Omni C28 scores 29 (green arrow), MOVA P10 Pro Ultra 15, average 20.